-There has been a 70 percent drop in capacity to process sawtimber in California since 1988, when capacity was 6 billion board feet of log input, and mills processed approximately 4 billion board feet of timber.
+There has been a 70-percent drop in capacity to process sawtimber in California since 1988, when capacity was 6 billion board feet of log input, and mills processed approximately 4 billion board feet of timber.
 The major decline in capacity took place from 1988 to 1999 with a fall from 6 billion board feet to 2.8 billion board feet (Morgan et al. 2004).
-The capacity decline in the 1990s resulted primarily from the 2 billion board foot decline in federal timber offerings.
-Also negatively impacting capacity during the 1990s and beyond were a series of increased state regulations of timber harvest activities which effectively reduced the available private timber volume and increased costs.
-Changes in use of private lands - such as development, urbanization, or purchases/set asides for parks or old growth preservation have also contributed to reduced timber harvest from private forestlands.
-During the recent poor markets the portion of capacity used has fallen more dramatically than total capacity from around 80 percent in the 2000 to 2006 period, to an estimated 55 percent in 2009.
+The capacity decline in the 1990s resulted primarily from the decline of 2 billion board feet in federal timber offerings.
+Also negatively affecting capacity during the 1990s and beyond were a series of increased state regulations of timber harvest activities, which effectively reduced the available private timber volume and increased costs.
+Changes in use of private lands-such as development, urbanization, or purchases/set asides for parks or oldgrowth preservation-have also contributed to reduced timber harvest from private forest lands.
+During the recent poor markets, the portion of capacity used has fallen more dramatically than has total capacity, from around 80 percent in the 2000 to 2006 period to an estimated 55 percent in 2009.